10 Clever Storage Solutions for Compact Living in South Africa

 Understanding the Best Furniture Types for Your Apartment

 When furnishing a small South African apartment, choose pieces wisely.
 Opt for furniture that's proportional to your space.
-Oversized sofas or bulky armchairs can overwhelm a small room.
+Avoid oversized sofas or bulky armchairs that can overwhelm a small room.

 Look for furniture with legs.
 This creates a sense of openness and makes cleaning easier.
 Glass tables can make a room feel larger by allowing you to see through them.